HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 in:

-q: Wissen Sie bereits, ob Ihr aktueller Auslandsaufenthalt auf Ihr Studium in Deutschland angerechnet wird?
+q: Wird Ihr gegenwärtiger Auslandsaufenthalt auf Ihr Studium in Deutschland angerechnet?

 is: